428C8644-A34C-4EC5-A6BB-0372C48B3C01.JPG

 Hi.

-Welcome to my blog and women’s resource site.
-I strive to spread awareness on maternal mental health, eating disorders and the importance of adopting a holistic practice of wellbeing.
+Welcome to my blog and women’s mental health resource site.
+As an LMSW and PMAD psychotherapist, I strive to spread awareness on maternal mental health, advocacy, and the importance of adopting a holistic practice of wellbeing.

 Reach Out.